What is a spinal cord injury?

 Electrical Stimulation Technology

 The Bioness H200 is a state-of-the-art neuroprosthetic and rehabilitation system designed to increase functional use of the hand and minimize impairments and complications associated with central nervous system injuries such as stroke, brain injury and spinal cord injury.
-The device is worn on the forearm and, utilizing computer controlled electrical stimulation, is designed to help individuals regain control and movement of the muscles in their arms and hands.
+The device is worn on the forearm and, utilizing computer-controlled electrical stimulation, is designed to help individuals regain control and movement of the muscles in their arms and hands.

 The Functional Electrical Stimulation bike is used for individuals with a variety of diagnoses including spinal cord injuries, stroke, brain injury and multiple sclerosis who have decreased movement in their trunk and extremities.
 Electrodes focus graded amounts of electrical stimulation to assist the muscle contraction to propel the stationary bike.
-Virtual displays provide motivation and help encourage symmetrical movement of the arms and legs.
+Virtual displays provide motivation and help encourage the symmetrical movement of the arms and legs.

 The therapy gym at Baptist Health Rehabilitation is equipped with a home-like kitchen, bedroom, bathroom and living area in which patients and caregivers receive training for functioning safely at home.
-The rehabilitation nursing staff also provides instruction in such topics as skin care, bowel and bladder management, medication management, pain management and the monitoring and management of other issues related to spinal cord injury.
+The rehabilitation nursing staff also provides instruction in such topics as skincare, bowel and bladder management, medication management, pain management and the monitoring and management of other issues related to spinal cord injury.
 Occupational therapists will provide training in dressing, grooming, feeding, bathing and other self-care needs.
 A registered dietitian will provide dietary counseling specific to the needs of each individual.

 Community Re-Entry Training

 The Physical Therapists, Occupational Therapists and Therapeutic Recreation Specialists at Baptist Health Rehabilitation work together to provide meaningful and individualized community re-entry experiences for each spinal cord injury patient.
 The goal is to take the skills learned in therapy and apply them in community situations.
 These experiences may include trips into the community and therapeutic home or community passes.
 We also have a community simulation training center within our facility called David’s Village.
 David’s Village provides a unique opportunity for patients to practice skills needed to participate in community activities.
-This simulation center includes a restaurant area, grocery store, vehicle, gas pump and the entry to a home/porch.
+This simulation center includes a restaurant area, grocery store, vehicle, gas pump and entry to a home/porch.

 Neuropsychology consists of evaluation and counseling services, to assist the patient in a return to home, community, school and work.
 Counseling services related to the admitting diagnosis are provided to help the individual adjust to changes in their level of functioning and lifestyle.
-A comprehensive evaluation is conducted to test the areas of sensory motor functioning, language, orientation, attention, memory, problem-solving and decision-making skills.
+A comprehensive evaluation is conducted to test the areas of sensory-motor functioning, language, orientation, attention, memory, problem-solving and decision-making skills.
 Also included is an evaluation of the individual’s emotional adjustment to changes in their medical condition.

 Peer & Group Support